Moe Letter Blues: Cultural references

 "Moe Letter Blues" served as a parody of the feature film, A Letter to Three Wives.
 Moe, while narrating the episode, makes a reference to SNL announcer Don Pardo (who then appears in the narration).
 The title of the episode is a reference to the film Mo' Better Blues, the second one after "Moe Baby Blues," as well as the blues song "Death Letter Blues."

 The Itchy and Scratchy cartoon in the episode is a reference to the black and white French film A Trip to the Moon, and includes the song "Maple Leaf Rag" by ragtime composer Scott Joplin.

-Moe's voice-over claims he moved to Springfield because the zip code spelled "BOOBS" on a calculator, which would make it "80085", a zip code that, according to the US postal service, is not assigned to any existing town.
-The music played during the interactive dance video session was Lady Gaga's "Just Dance".
-The song played during the Wagon scene is "O Mere Sona Re", a Bollywood song written by R.D.
+Moe's voice-over claims he moved to Springfield because the zip code spelled "BOOBS" on a calculator, which would make it "80085," a zip code that, according to the US postal service, is not assigned to any existing town.
+The music played during the interactive dance video session was Lady Gaga's "Just Dance."
+The song played during the Wagon scene is "O Mere Sona Re," a Bollywood song written by R.D.
 Burman and performed by Asha Bhosle, from the 1966 Hindi film soundtrack Teesri Manzil.
 When Rev. Lovejoy's spiritual adviser sang a song, he mentioned 'Krakatoa, East of Java'.

 Otto's state of hallucination makes him see, during the drive from Weasel Island back to Springfield, characters from the Disney Pixar animated film Cars.
 Apu and Manjula's minivan has an upside down Volkswagen logo.
 It also bears strong resemblance to the Volkswagen T25.
-Shortly after the beginning of the episode, Moe advertises his bar by stating that "everybody comes to Moe's", which mirrors the introduction of Rick's Café in Casablanca.
+Shortly after the beginning of the episode, Moe advertises his bar by stating that "everybody comes to Moe's," which mirrors the introduction of Rick's Café in Casablanca.

 Reception

+Viewing figures

-In its original American broadcast, "Moe Letter Blues" was viewed by an estimated 5.660 million households, received a 2.7 rating/9 share in the 18-49 demographic tying with last week, coming second in its time slot losing to the season finale of The Amazing Race and becoming the third highest rated show on "Animation Domination".
+In its original American broadcast, "Moe Letter Blues" was viewed by an estimated 5.660 million households, received a 2.7 rating/9 share in the 18-49 demographic tying with last week, coming second in its time slot losing to the season finale of The Amazing Race and becoming the third highest rated show on "Animation Domination."